News / National

 09 Nov 2018 at 20:54hrs | Views

-Bulawayo Deputy Mayor Tinashe Kambarami is headed for a legal battle after revelations that a rival MDC faction opposed to his election has hatched a plan to sponsor a voter from his ward to approach the courts seeking an order to nullify his nomination and election as councillor on the grounds of his conviction for theft.
+Bulawayo Deputy Mayor Tinashe Kambarami is headed for a legal battle after revelations that a rival MDC faction opposed to his election have hatched a plan to sponsor a vote from his ward to approach the courts seeking an order to nullify his nomination and election as councillor on the grounds of his conviction for theft.

 A source within the MDC Bulawayo province said its all systems go, the draft papers have been prepared by the lawyers and final consultations are being made before filing.